ipaul1996/dot-key-Clone/README.md

-# dot-key-Clone
+# dotandkey-Clone
-dotandKey website clone with HTML, CSS and JavaScript
+#### A skincare products website that believes in providing
+delightfully safe, surprisingly gentle, and unquestionably effective skincare products that are free from nasty chemicals.